 New Jersey employers who pay at least $1,000 per year in wages to one or more employees are likely subject to the provisions of the UI law.
 However, certain services are exempted from coverage, and contributions need not be made for independent contractors doing business with a company.
 In addition, nonprofit organizations that are exempt under 501(c)(3) of the IRS code may elect to reimburse the UI fund for benefits paid in lieu of making quarterly contributions like other employers.
 Employers should contact the Division of Employer Accounts in the State Department of Labor and Workforce Development (DOLWD) at 609-633-6400 to find out if they are subject to the law.

-The weekly benefit rate is equal to 60 percent of the individual’s average weekly wage, up to a maximum of 56 2/3 percent of the statewide average of weekly wages paid to all employees covered by the unemployment compensation law.
-The maximum weekly benefit rate for 2018 is $681 per week.
+The weekly benefit rate in 2020 is equal to 60% of the individual’s average weekly wage.
+The maximum benefit is $713 per week.
 Generally, benefits may not be collected for more than 26 consecutive weeks.
 However, in the past, special “extended benefits” have been offered at times of high unemployment to workers who exhaust their regular UI benefits.
 Currently, because of the COVID-19 crisis, unemployment insurance benefits have been extended to 39 consecutive weeks.
 Additionally, the federal government is supplementing state unemployment insurance benefits with an additional $600/week per claimant through July.

 Employers must also file an “Employer Report of Wages Paid” (WR-30) form within 30 days of the end of each quarter.
-Reports can be filed electronically at https://www1.state.nj.us/TYTR_BusinessFilings/jsp/common/Login.jsp?taxcode=45
+Reports can be filed electronically at:

-Under the “Millville Dallas Airmotive Plant Job Loss Notification Act,” P.L.
-2007, c.212 (WARN Act), was amended so that 90 days prior to effectuating a mass layoff, every New Jersey employer with 100 or more employees must notify the NJ Department of Labor and Workforce Development, the chief elected official of the municipality where the business is located, and any affected employees and bargaining units.
+In January 2020, the “Millville Dallas Airmotive Plant Job Loss Notification Act,” P.L.
+2007, c.212 (WARN Act), was amended so that 90 days prior to a mass layoff, New Jersey employers with 100 or more employees must notify the NJ Department of Labor and Workforce Development, the chief elected official of the municipality where the business is located, and any affected employees and bargaining units.
 A mass layoff is defined as the termination of 500 or more full-time employees or 50 or more full-time employees representing one-third or more of the workforce at the establishment.
 Even when notice is given, employers will be required to provide one week of severance pay for each year full year of employment.
 The required severance pay rate is the average regular rate of compensation over the last three years of employment or the final regular rate of compensation, whichever is larger.
 If unemployment occurs because of a labor dispute, the employer must notify the Division of Unemployment Insurance at 609-777-4974.